fibo/flow-view/gh-pages/index.md

 Version **2.x** will give access to many possibilities, like server side SVG rendering, nodes and links with custom shapes and behaviours, and all the goodies coming from the React world.

-From now on, *flow-view* is considered stable: only bug fixes or important updated will be published on npm.
+From now on, *flow-view* is considered stable: only bug fixes or important updates will be published on npm.

 ## Installation